 - Venue: St Cuthbert's Church, 50 Philbeach Gardens, London SW5 9EB

-- Hosted by St Cuthbert’s Church, this group focuses on repertoire to stretch those with some previous singing experience.
+- Hosted by St Cuthbert’s Church, this group focuses on repertoire to challenge those with some previous singing experience

 Watch short films showing Sing to Live, Live to Sing in action